What Is Dual Diagnosis?

 Some individuals may choose holistic treatment instead of evidence-based care, although the most effective programs normally utilize both options.

 Treatment for both disorders can start in detox.
-Patients will be medically assisted in the process of withdrawal, which can be uncomfortable and, at times, even severe.
-However, there is always time to lay the groundwork for recovery from both issues at the start of addiction treatment.
+Clients will be medically assisted in the process of withdrawal.
 Remember, though, detox itself is NOT a treatment for addiction or for mental illness.
 Instead, it is a treatment for drug dependence and is usually the first step in one’s recovery from a substance use disorder.

 How Can I Find Help for Dual Diagnosis?